-As summer kicks into high gear we often start to see more pest problems.
+As summer kicks into high gear, we often start to see more pest problems.
 An important and often overlooked part of pest management is scouting.
 It can help you figure out what is going on in your garden/landscape and help you determine if you need to take any action to manage any pests that are present (particularly if you are going to be using pesticides).
-Take a stroll through your landscape at least weekly and be on the look-out for pests and diseases.
+Take a stroll through your landscape at least weekly and be on the lookout for pests and diseases.

 Start by scanning your landscape as a whole.
 Look for any plants that look out of the ordinary and start by inspecting them a little more closely.
-A magnifying glass or hand lens may be helpful, especially when looking for smaller pests, but aren't necessary.
+A magnifying glass or hand lens may be helpful, especially when looking for smaller pests but aren't necessary.

 After you have gone out and looked in your garden or landscape at the pests, you need to figure out what they are.
 Pest identification is important because it will help determine potential management techniques.
-Some pests may not cause much damage and management may not be warranted if they are found.
+Some pests may not cause much damage, and management may not be warranted if they are found.
 Others can cause quite a bit of damage and will need to be managed.
 In some cases, the issues you are seeing may not be pest damage at all.
-Properly identifying pest will help determine what kind of management strategies should be used or if any are even needed.
+Properly identifying pests will help determine what kind of management strategies should be used or if any are even needed.

 If you need help determining what a pest is or if it's something you need to think about managing, you can bring samples into any of our extension offices.
 You can also send samples to the University of Illinois Plant Clinic.
 Their website can be found at web.extension.illinois.edu/plantclinic.
 There you will find instructions on how to submit samples as well as any fees that may apply.

-Good Growing Tip of the Week: When we scout we often do it during the day.
-If you want to change things up a bit grab a flashlight and head out at night.
+Good Growing Tip of the Week: When we scout, we often do it during the day.
+If you want to change things up a bit, grab a flashlight and head out at night.
 Some pests such as cutworms, slugs, and snails are most active at night.

 Want to get notified when new Good Growing posts are available?
 SIGN UP HERE!